 Jail time.
 A third-offense DUI carries one to six years in a minimum-security prison.

 Fines.
 A person who's convicted of a third DUI must pay a fine of $2,000 to $5,000.

 Treatment.
 Prior to sentencing, the offender will be evaluated for drug and alcohol dependencies.
 Based on the results, the court can order participation in substance abuse treatment.

 An offender who pleads guilty or no contest to a third-offense DUI charge can petition the court to adopt a voluntary treatment program.
 The court will review the offender's evaluation results and criminal history to determine if the program is suitable.
 If the offender gets accepted into the program, the criminal proceedings will be halted, and the offender placed in a three-year treatment program.

 The program requires at least six months of in-patient treatment.
 The offender will also be placed on probation for up to five years and be subject to random sobriety testing.
-The offender must have an ignition interlock device (IID) for at least 12 months.
+The offender must have an ignition interlock device (IID) for a period of three years.